 #4 They Perform Testing

-Since it is the business analyst’s role in an IT project to recognise and interpret the customer’s requirements and desires, it’s often them who verify the results of the programmers’ work.
+Since it is the business analyst’s role in an IT project to recognize and interpret the customer’s requirements and desires, it’s often them who verify the results of the programmers’ work.

 The crucial practice at this stage is User Acceptance Testing (UAT), the process of validating the product’s effectiveness and functionality.
 By performing UAT, BAs:

-- Understand how the product functions in the “real-world” conditions and whether the result is as intended;
+- Understand how the product functions in “real-world” conditions and whether the result is as intended;

 - Determine if all possible features have been added;